 How Booster Seats Help Solve Seat Belt Challenges for Kids

-A well-fitted booster car seat provides a better lap belt fit compared to an adult seatbelt.
+A well-fitted booster car seat provides a better lap belt fit compared to the vehicle’s seat belts.
 It has the lap belt resting over the strongest part of the passenger’s body: over the upper thighs.

-To keep the lap belt section of the seatbelt from moving up towards the stomach, many booster seats use seat belt guides.
-The guides could be plastic clips, armrests, slots, or small handles, and they all do one thing: they fit the lap belt flat and snug over the upper thighs, preventing it from riding upwards to the belly.
+To keep the lap belt section of the seatbelt from moving up toward the belly, many booster seats use seat belt guides.
+These guides could be plastic clips, armrests, slots, or small handles.
+And they all do one thing: they fit the lap belt flat and snug over the upper thighs, preventing it from riding upwards to the child’s belly.

 Also, a booster seat’s design makes it less likely that children will slouch during rides, creating excessive slack in the seatbelt, which can be dangerous.

-Since it’s not as deep as the vehicle’s regular adult seat, the child doesn’t face difficulty bending their legs over the edge of the seat.
+Since a booster seat isn’t as deep as the vehicle’s regular adult seat, the child doesn’t face difficulty bending their legs over the edge of the seat.
 And because the legs bend over comfortably at the edge, the child feels no need to lean forward to compensate.

-Do you have a bunch of booster-age kids to carry in the backseat and are wondering if there are options that make fitting 3 across possible?
+Do you have a bunch of booster-age kids to drive around in the backseat and are wondering if there are options that make fitting 3 across possible?
 You’re at the right place.
-Because I’m about to introduce you to 6 of the slimmest booster car seats, options that make fitting 3 across much less of a headache.
+Because I’m about to introduce you to 7 of the slimmest car booster seats.
+These slim booster seats, particularly when combined with other narrow car seats, make fitting 3 across much less of a headache.

-Here’s a list of 6 best narrow car booster seats for fitting 3 across in a full-size SUV or 2 in smaller vehicles:
+Here’s a list of some of the best booster seats for smaller cars.
+And depending on the dimensions of the other car seats you have, you may be to fit 3 across in a full-size SUV or 2 in smaller vehicles.

 1. Peg Perego Viaggio HBB 120 Booster (16″): Best Overall